DariusSasarman/TeamBuilder/readme.md

 # TeamBuilder

 Readme.md isn't done yet.
-I'll handle it after I'm done.
+I'll handle it later after I'm done.

 ## What is it?